Home Compare CAH vs CI

 Cardinal Health vs The Cigna: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Cigna carrying a narrow edge on valuation.
-Cardinal Health still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The Cigna leads structurally, with valuation as the clearest single gap between the two profiles.
 In the market, Cardinal Health carries the stronger setup — intact trend against The Cigna's broken trend.
 That leaves a split case: the structural lead stays with The Cigna, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.